-Our cases generally settle, but almost always originate in IEP meetings where the school district has failed to be transparent with the family for the benefit of the child so they can be safe at school and successfully taught without being segregated because of their disabilities.
+Photo by Sebastian Pichler Cases generally settle, but almost always originate in IEP meetings where the school district has failed to be transparent with the family for the benefit of the child so they can be safe from harm at school, while being educated and without being segregated.

 OAH Case No. 2016110289

 OAH Decision, Case Number 2016110289, issued April 24, 2017, ordered the District to conduct an IEP meeting “honestly” and “transparently” to consider allowing “Student’s ABA insurance funded aide to accompany Student on campus.”
 (Emphasis added).
 This Order resulted in the child’s one-on-one ABA therapist being allowed to support her at school where she has been included in the general education setting ever since. https://www.documents.dgs.ca.gov/oah/seho_decisions/2016110289%20Corrected.Pdf